 The Heart of Weston charity was founded in memory of brothers Chris and Steve Phillips who died of cardiac arrest: sudden adult death syndrome aged just 28 and 29.
 CRY provides support to families affected by the loss of a young person as a result of sudden cardiac death, which kills at least 12 people aged 14 to 35 every week in the UK.

 Starting at West Bromwich Albion football club, Donna and Steve travelled to all 20 football stadiums of such clubs as Chelsea, Arsenal, Manchester City, Tottenham Hotspur, Leicester City, Swansea and Manchester United.
 The last venue the pair visited was Stoke City’s Britannia stadium after which they cycled to Weston to complete their trek and be greeted by a welcome home party in the village hall.
-A group of 20 cyclists – including two members of Howards staff – joined Donna and Steve for the last leg.
+A group of 20 cyclists – including two members of our team – joined Donna and Steve for the last leg.

-“These two charities do incredible things for people who have experienced terrible tragedies and Howards is more than happy to help them continue to run heart screening days, hold regular ‘how to use a defibrillator’ courses, provide blood pressure tests and ECGs for adults, offer emergency and general first aid training, support research into young sudden cardiac death and fund a bereavement support programme.
-We would urge everyone to help these great charities in any way possible.”
+“These two charities do incredible things for people who have experienced terrible tragedies and Howards is more than happy to help them continue to run heart screening days, hold regular ‘how to use a defibrillator’ courses, provide blood pressure tests and ECGs for adults, offer emergency and general first aid training, support research into young sudden cardiac death and fund a bereavement support programme.”